laurencedawson/jQuery.googlePlusOne.js/README.md

 ###Why bother?

+- Privacy!
+A user has to opt in (via hover) to enable the button
 - The minified plugin is small (~2kb) and contains the default assets encoded in base64 to reduce http requests.
 This means that when a user visits a page with multiple +1 buttons on, all buttons will load immedieaty and removes the noticable lag / flicker of assets being loaded that is currently seen with the code from Google.
 - The button is animated (the same animation can be seen on any Google search page and currently not available)